Our Favorite Day Trips from Seattle: A Complete Guide

 Or, if you’re craving an adrenaline rush, you could spend a day driving up into the heart of the Cascades, hiking your heart out and exploring with your own two feet.

-In the guide below, we’ll give you our favorite day trips from Seattle, along with the details you need to know to plan them (like how far it is and how to get there) and our favorite things to do and see while you’re there.
+We’ll give you our favorite day trip destinations, along with the things you need to know to plan your trip – like how to get there, whether you need a car or not, and some of the best things to do while you’re there.

 Disclaimer: Some of the links in this post, like hotel links, are affiliate links, meaning at no additional cost to you, we make a little bit of money if you click through and book.
 That being said, we would never recommend something to you that we don’t stand behind 100%.